Universality for the directed configuration model: metric space convergence of the strongly connected components at criticality: Introduction

-We can obtain an identical expression for $\E[d^-(V)]$.
-Call this quantity $d$.
-Any fixed out-edge of $W$ is then distributed approximately like a uniformly chosen edge (ignoring the fact that we've already sampled an edge) and so the out-degree of the head will have mean out-degree approximately $d$.
-Thus if we were to look at the graph of all vertices leading from $W$, it would look approximately like a Galton--Watson tree where the offspring distribution has mean $d$. \citet{cooperSizeLargestStrongly2004} show that, under additional assumptions, there exists a phase transition in the existence of a giant SCC depending on if the $d$ is strictly greater than or less than 1.
-Returning to the random degree sequence and, for now, ignoring conditioning on equal in- and out-degrees we have
+Let $(Z^-, Z^+)$ be such that $P(Z^- = k^-, Z^+ = k^+)$ is given by the above expression.
+We say $(Z^-, Z^+)$ has the law of the \emph{degree distribution size-biased by in-degree}.
+For large $n$, any other fixed out-edge of $W_n$ is then also distributed approximately like a uniformly chosen edge (here we are ignoring the fact that we have already sampled an edge) since we chose the in- and out-edge pairing uniformly at random.
+Therefore the out-degree of the head will have approximately the same distribution as $Z^+$.
+Thus if we were to look at the graph of all vertices leading from $W_n$, it would look approximately like a Bienaymé tree\footnote{For $\mu$ a probability distribution on $\N$, a Bienaymé tree with offspring distribution $\mu$ is the family tree of a branching process with offspring distribution $\mu$.
+Bienaymé trees are often referred to as Galton-Watson trees, but we decide to follow the name change suggested by \citet{addario-berryUniversalHeightWidth2021}.} with offspring distribution $Z^+$.
+It is well known that such trees exhibit critical behaviour in whether or not the tree is finite at $\E[Z^+] = 1$.
+This is equivalent to assuming $\E[D^-D^+] = E[D^-]$.

-almost surely as $n \to \infty$ by the law of large numbers.
-Thus the results of Cooper and Frieze suggest the criticality condition to be $\E[D^- D^+] = \E[D^-]$.
-Our work confirms this is the case.